ekufta0530/tatianawasbin.com-portio/content/blog/roi.md

 ---
 title: "The ROI of Hiring the Right Executive Assistant"
-date: 2024-12-27T12:00:00+00:00
+date: 2025-01-05T12:00:00+00:00
-featureImage: images/allpost/allPost-9.jpg
+featureImage: images/allpost/roi_preview.jpg
-postImage: images/single-blog/roi-assistant.jpg
+postImage: images/single-blog/roi-feature.png
-tags: productivity, business
-categories: blog
-toc: true
 ---

 ## Introduction

 In today’s fast-paced business environment, every decision you make as a leader impacts your company’s bottom line.
-One often-overlooked decision is the value of hiring the right executive assistant (EA).
+One often-overlooked decision is the value of hiring the right executive assistant.
 Far from being a mere cost center, a skilled EA can become an invaluable asset—saving you time, streamlining operations, and amplifying your impact across the organization.

 Hiring the right EA isn’t just about offloading tasks; it’s about creating leverage.
-Let’s break down how the right executive assistant can provide a measurable return on investment (ROI) and help your business thrive—with real-world examples to quantify the impact.
+Let’s break down how the right executive assistant can provide a measurable return on investment and help your business thrive—with real-world examples to quantify the impact.

 ## Time Is Money: A Case Study in Saved Hours

 As a business leader, your time is one of your most valuable resources.
 Yet, studies show that executives spend up to **16 hours per week** on administrative tasks such as scheduling, email management, and routine reporting.
 Let’s put that into perspective:

-- If your hourly rate is $200 (a conservative estimate for most executives), those 16 hours equate to **$3,200 per week** spent on tasks that don’t require your expertise.
+- If your hourly rate is $500, those 16 hours equate to **$8,000 per week** spent on tasks that don’t require your expertise.
-- Over the course of a year, that adds up to **$166,400** of your time—redirected toward tasks like planning, strategy, and growth when an EA takes them over.
+- Over the course of a year, that adds up to **$416,000** of your time—redirected toward tasks like planning, strategy, and growth when an EA takes them over.

-An EA with a salary of $80,000, for instance, would free up your time at less than half the cost of doing it yourself.
+An EA with a salary of $100,000, for instance, would free up your time at less than a quarter of the cost of doing it yourself.

 ## Streamlined Operations: Scaling Impact Across the Team